While it is tempting to think that after creating and launching a website you are done, that would be inaccurate.

 - Crop the image a little bit

-You can also use any plugin for compressing images quickly, such as WP Smush.
+- Use a plugin for compressing images quickly, such as WP Smush.

 While it’s possible you’ve heard this term before, you may not have a clear definition of what it is.
 So, what is Web Caching?

-According to Wikipedia Web Caching is a method for the temporary storage of web documents including webpages and images to reduce server lag and minimize bandwidth.
+According to Wikipedia, Web Caching is a method for the temporary storage of web documents including webpages and images to reduce server lag and minimize bandwidth.

 An added benefit is that it enhances efficiency.
 When a returning visitor arrives at your site, the cached version will be provided instead of the original files.
 This conserves server time and makes the website much faster to load.

-A simple example is to look at social sharing buttons.
+A simple example is to look at the social sharing buttons common in many organization pages.
 Let’s say you have added social share buttons to the header of your site for Facebook, Twitter, Pinterest.
-These buttons are visible across every-single page.
+These buttons are visible across every single page.
 Here the number of HTTP(s) server requests, per page, has increased by 3.
-If you have Google Analytics or other analytic software you need to add another 1 (or more).

 The more external requests your website makes the more number of HTTP(s) server requests.
 Little by little, your site slows down.